What Does it Mean to Study Game Design and Development?

 Is a Major in Game Design and Development Right for You?

 Pursuing a degree in game design and development traditionally takes commitment.
-If you have ever obsessed over playing a particularly engrossing video game, be prepared to obsess similarly over completing a game's design.
+If you have ever obsessed over playing a particularly engrossing video game, you may find yourself obsessing similarly over completing a game's design.
 This often requires working overtime, staying late at the office, and coming in on weekends and holidays.

 While you can play video games at your leisure, game designers and developers work under extreme pressure.
 They must meet tight deadlines and live up to the high expectations of their employers.
 Being goal-oriented is a definite must for pursuing a career in game design and development.